hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 When you wait for the job to be allocated / finish, you can type `sq`.
 It will list some resources specified like CPUs or time left, as well as the job ID and name.
 You can then type `squeue -j <job ID>` to get more information about the job, like the output and error files.

 > # PRACTICE TIME :
-> Create an `outputs` folder in your home directory to store the... well, outputs.
-Submit the simple script `example1.sh`.
+> Submit the simple `hello_world.sh` script.
+You can create an `outputs` folder in your home directory to store the... well, outputs and add the directives above if you want to.
 Type `sq` to check advancement.

 ## 8. Job arrays